Consuelo Velázquez: Bésame mucho

-Her best-known piece is the iconic song "Bésame mucho", which she composed in the Cuban music genre bolero when she was only 16 years old.
+Her best-known piece is the iconic song "Bésame mucho", which she composed in the Cuban music genre bolero in 1932 when she was 16 years old.
 This piece gained Velázquez the most recognition and brought the most pleasure to her, and was created before Consuelo received her first kiss from someone she loved.
 After its recording by the Spanish-Mexican baritone Emilio Tuero, the famous American pianist and singer Nat "King" Cole made the first adaptation of the song in English in 1944.
 From then on, it was interpreted and performed by hundreds of artists around the world, such as Pedro Infante, Javier Solís, The Beatles, Plácido Domingo, Frank Sinatra, Sammy Davis Jr., Luis Mariano (who popularized it France), Dalida, Sonora Santanera, Xavier Cugat and his Orchestra, The Ventures, Antonio Machín, Lucho Gatica, Vera Lynn, Andrea Bocelli, Filippa Giordano, Luis Miguel, Sara Montiel, José Carreras, Ray Conniff and his Orchestra, Diana Krall, Zoé, Susana Zabaleta and Mónica Naranjo among others.
 "Bésame mucho" is also known as "Kiss Me Kiss Me Much", "Kiss Me a Lot", "Kiss Me Again and Again", "Embrasse-Moi" and "Stále ma bozkávaj".
 Translated into more than 20 languages, the song has become an icon of popular music.
 Part of its great success in the United States was due to its appeal to women who waited for their husbands during World War II.

 Personal life

-Years after the beginning of her career, Velázquez married the media owner and artist promoter Mariano Rivera Conde (died in 1977), and they had two sons, Mariano and Sergio Rivera Velázquez.
-In the period between 1979 and 1982 she was a part of the Chamber of Deputies of the Congress of the Union, which was her only contribution in politics of her country.
-She was winner of the National Prize for Science and Arts in the field of Popular Art and Traditions in 1989.
+In 1944 Velázquez married the media owner and artist promoter Mariano Rivera Conde (died in 1977), and they had two sons.

 Death

-Affected by cardiovascular sickness, Velázquez died on January 22, 2005, at the age of 88.
+Velázquez died in Mexico City of respiratory problems on January 22, 2005, at the age of 88.
 Her body was moved to the Palacio de Bellas Artes, the stage of her first show, in tribute to the known artists of the town.
 Her ashes later were buried in the Santo Tomas Moro church, where she went every Sunday for mass.
 As her last artistic contribution, she performed piano in the most recent album of the Mexican singer Cecilia Toussaint titled Para mi...
 Consuelo, which contains songs by Velázquez.